The Faculty Development and Instructional Design Center offers a variety of teaching and technology consultation services for NIU faculty and staff.

 All teaching improvement consultations and classroom observations arranged with FDIDC are considered to be confidential as permissible under NIU's guidelines.
 FDIDC and its staff will not disclose the names of those who seek assistance voluntarily or those who are referred by departments and/or colleges and will endeavor to respect the privacy of all concerned.
 FDIDC and its staff may report the progress or training of a faculty to the referring academic unit, or disclose information to those within the University with a need to know, or disclose information for the protection of the University and/or its faculty, staff and students.

 The Faculty Development and Instructional Design Center (FDIDC) offers individual and group consultations on integrating technology into teaching.
 Teaching effectiveness is the primary focus of consultations and other technology-related services offered by the Center.
 Following is a partial listing of consultations are offered by our Center staff:

 To arrange individual or group consultations, contact Center Staff or send request to email@example.com.
-The Center does not offer consultations on productivity tools such as word processing software, databases, email, web design, etc. Faculty who need such services are recommended to contact Information Technology Services .
-Similarly, faculty who need production of media and other materials are recommended to contact Media Services for production services.
+The Center does not offer consultations on productivity tools such as word processing software, databases, email, web design, etc. Faculty who need such services are recommended to contact Division of Information Technology .
+Similarly, faculty who need production of media and other materials are recommended to contact Division of Enrollment Management, Marketing and Communications for production services.